Redgerd/Dashboards/Project 3 - Superstore/README.md

 - **Data Source**: Ensure access to relevant data files (orders, customers, products).

 ### Steps:
-1. Clone the repository:
-    ```bash
-    git clone <repository-url>
-    ```
-2. Open the `.pbix` file in **Power BI Desktop**.
+1. Open the `.pbix` file in **Power BI Desktop**.
-3. Set up data connections and refresh the dataset.
+2. Set up data connections and refresh the dataset.
-4. Interact with the dashboard by using slicers, filters, and cross-visual filters.
+3. Interact with the dashboard by using slicers, filters, and cross-visual filters.

 ## Usage
 - Use the report to explore sales, customer trends, and product performance.